 St Peter’s is being developed into an even more vibrant and welcoming cultural centre for the people of Sudbury and the surrounding area.

-But the building is not only a prominent landmark, it is also Sudbury’s main venue for large community events.
+The building is not only a prominent landmark, it is also Sudbury’s main venue for large community events.
 It is exceptionally well used for a whole range of activities, but with leaking roofs, inadequate kitchen/bar space, and lack of toilets, the long-term use of the building is uncertain.
-It is therefore in need of urgent repairs and new facilities to make it sustainable for the future.
+It is in need of urgent repairs and new facilities to make it sustainable for the future.

 Your Key Contact: